What are the benefits of DRY ICE BLASTING?

 A quick reminder:

-The media used is dry ice or so-called “dry ice” that goes from solid to gaseous without intermediate liquid phase.
+The media used is dry ice or so-called “dry ice” that goes from solid to gaseous without an intermediate liquid phase.

 Dry ice blasting prevents the proliferation of the bacteria mentioned above, mould or the appearance of rust on metal surfaces.